Chapter One: Gameplay

 That being said, clone brands offer specific advantages to the pragmatic BrikWarrior.

-For minifigs and weapons, this is fantastic, since they don't depend as heavily on buildability.
-Even the crappy bricks aren't completely useless; by sandwiching them between layers of LEGO, they can often be used to build stable structures while still keeping a lower overall cost. |
+For minifig and weapon elements, this is fantastic, since their use doesn't depend as heavily on precision or buildability.
+For contruction elements, the results are less usable, but even crappy clone bricks can have a role to play.
+By sandwiching them between layers of genuine LEGO elements, they can in many cases be used to build stable structures while still keeping a lower overall cost. |

 Things You Probably Won't Need But Might